Sawapandeep/Ping_pong/README.md

 # Ping_pong
-work in progress to make it work standlone html mwebsite
+work in progress to make it work standlone html website